-Most frequent concerns: perceived arbitrary judgments by administrators who disregard faculty recommendations
+Most frequent concerns: Perceived arbitrary judgments by administrators who disregard faculty recommendations.

-8. Organizational, Strategic, and Mission Related (Presented 12 times)
+8. Organizational, Strategic, and Mission Related (Presented 7 times)

-Defined as: Questions, concerns or issues that relate to the whole or some part of an organization's mission, goals, objectives and/or initiatives
+Defined as: Questions, concerns or issues that relate to the whole or some part of an organization's mission, goals, objectives and/or initiatives.

-Most frequent concerns: excessive use of positional power and authority without faculty input prior to decisions; lack of rationale expressed or without request for feedback before implementation; negative organizational and departmental climates contrary to "feel the teal" imitative.
+Most frequent concerns: Excessive use of positional power and authority without faculty input prior to decisions; lack of rationale expressed or without request for feedback before implementation; negative organizational and departmental climates.

-9. Values, Ethics, and Standards (Presented 36 times)
+9. Values, Ethics, and Standards (Presented 22 times)